This page was last updated on 30 December 2020.

 Transfers of personal data from the EEA to the UK

-Until an adequacy decision in favour of the UK is in place, transfers of personal data from the EEA to the UK will only be able to occur using:
+These can continue during the bridging period whilst the EU Commission assesses whether the UK should have an adequacy decision.
+If there is no adequacy decision in favour of the UK in place by the end of the bridging period, transfers of personal data from the EEA to the UK will only be able to occur using:

 - Standard Contractual Clauses (SCCs)

 - Codes of Conduct and Certification Mechanisms